BeichenZhao/BioDT/README.md

-# BioDT
+# BioDT: An integrated Digital-Twin-based framework for intelligent bio-manufacturing
-An integrated Digital-Twin-based framework for intelligent bio-manufacturing.
+This framework represents a standard paradigm for digital twin-based cell culture systems, with the Pyrex bioprocess modeling library, cloud-native HMI and device interfaces incoporated.

 ![](screenshot.png)